 In instances when the tax filer has been the victim of identity theft, we will accept for verification:

 After we receive your FAFSA information from the federal processor, we may need additional documentation from you to verify your student eligibility, your income, household, or dependency status.
 We may also collect documentation for a quality assurance study.
 If we need additional information from you or your parents, you will be notified via your WMU email.

 Please help us protect your private information during the verification process.
 Do not send us original documents.
 Make copies to send, and keep your originals.
 Black out all family social security numbers, leaving only the last four digits visible.
 This should be done only on documents requested for verification, such as tax return transcrips.
-Beginning with 2011, we no longer accept copies of tax returns for verification or appeals.
+We can no longer accept copies of tax returns for verification or appeals.
 If you send us a copy of a tax return, it will be shredded for your protection.
 If you have questions, please call Bronco Express, (269) 387-6000.

 Check GoWMU and your email often.
 A delay in providing the information may result in a delay of your aid payment, or the reduction or loss of your awards.

 Once we receive your FAFSA and any requested documents, we will determine your eligibility for financial aid .
 Any discrepancies will be corrected on your FAFSA and you will receive a revised Student Aid Report (SAR).
 If you have been awarded aid, you will receive a revised award letter via email if the updated information affects your award eligibility.